-The scope of the surveys as mentioned in the first subsection, litera b, depends inter alia on which particularly vulnerable environmental resources (species and habitats) that may be expected in the area.
-Particularly vulnerable environmental resources may include coral reefs, spawning grounds, marine mammals, birds and beaches.
+The scope of the surveys as mentioned in the first subsection, litera b, depends inter alia on which vulnerable environmental values (species and habitats) that may be expected in the area.
+Vulnerable environmental values may include coral reefs, sponges, spawning grounds (sandeel).